Program Directors

 Paul Mermelstein, PhD

-Professor and Associate Head, Department of Neuroscience
+Professor and Head, Department of Neuroscience

 [email protected]

 Dr. Mermelstein has an active research program that has been federally funded for over 20 years.
 He too has experience training undergraduates, graduate students, post docs and is a mentor to junior faculty.
 He is the PI of a NIDA-funded R25 grant that provides undergraduate summer research opportunities as well as a T32 training grant that supports training for graduate students and postdocs.
-He was the Chairperson for the NIH NMB study section.
-With this experience and his position as Associate Head he leads mock R01, K99/R00, K23 and F30/31/32 grant proposal sessions for the Medical School.

 Dukes